vhuber101/vhuber-uftp/uftpd/src/main/doc/uftp-manual.md

 	the size of the buffer (in kilobytes) for reading/writing local files

 PORT_RANGE
-	(optional) server-side port range in the form 'lower:upper' that will be used for data connections.
+	(optional) server-side port range in the form \'lower:upper\' that will be used for data connections.
 By default, any free ports will be used.
-     *Example: set to '50000:50500' to limit the port range.*
+	*Example:* set to \'50000:50500\' to limit the port range.
 	**Note**: ports in this range **must not** be used by other services!

 DISABLE_IP_CHECK
 	(optional) in some situations, the client IP can be different from the one that was sent to the UFTPD server.
 This will lead to rejected transfers.
 Setting this variable to a non-zero value will disable the IP check.
 Only the one-time password will be checked.

 UFTP_KEYFILES
-	(optional) list of files (relative to current user's $HOME) where uftpd will read public keys for authentication.
+	(optional) list of files (relative to current user\'s `$HOME`) where uftpd will read public keys for authentication.
 List is separated by ":".
 This defaults to `.ssh/authorized_keys`

 UFTP_NO_WRITE
 	(optional) ":"-separated list of file name patters that uftpd should not write to.